- The error message Fatal error failed to connect with local Steam Client process might appear due to corrupted or missing game files.

-- The error can be due to corrupted or missing game files.
-So, verify the integrity of game files for those games that aren’t launching.
+- To fix this Steam fatal error, verify the integrity of game files for those games that aren’t launching.

 The error message states: Fatal error failed to connect with local Steam Client process.
 Please make sure that you are running the latest version of Steam.

-How can I fix fatal error on Steam?
+How can I fix a fatal error in Steam?

 - Switch to a Steam Beta account